zetvies/alica/README.md

 The server will start on `http://localhost:4254`

+### 4. Add ALiCA Max4Live Device to Ableton

+1. Open Ableton Live
+2. Add the `ALiCA Max4Live.amxd` file to the main track
+3. Click the **Initialize** button in the device

 ### 5. Try the Syntax and Have Fun!

 Open `http://localhost:4254` in a web browser and start coding your sequences.
 Click the **?** button in the bottom right corner to view keyboard shortcuts and complete syntax documentation.

+> **Important:** Before executing ALiCA syntax, make sure the track in Ableton Live is playing.
+ALiCA needs Ableton's playback to be active to receive tempo and timing information.

 ## Features